neuroinformatics-unit/HowTo/_sources/data_analysis/HPC-module-SLEAP.md.txt

-# Use the SLEAP module on the HPC cluster
+# Use the SLEAP module on the SWC HPC cluster

 ```{include} ../_static/swc-wiki-warning.md
 ```